hagogac/nginx/README.md

 ```

 Test with https://<local_IP_of_the_server>
 A warning message should come up on the browser that the CA is not trusted.
-Accept and continue
+Accept and continue.

 ## Contributing